slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A common mistake that builders make: optimizing a process that shouldn’t exist in the first place."
 -- Elon Musk [1971]*

+> *"Doing something well does not make it important.
+I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
+The vast majority of things that people do quickly should not be done at all."
+-- Tim Ferriss [1977]*

 > *"Social media says: do everything, everywhere, all at once.
 Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time." (...)
 "You have a limited amount of fucks to give.
 Very few, in fact.
 And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you’re going to get fucked."
 -- Mark Manson [1984]*